shourav47/shourav47/README.md

 ## Hello, There :heart:
 ![sb-blog-ai](https://user-images.githubusercontent.com/63811871/116791466-6b05c780-aadc-11eb-98db-7be28b2ef043.jpg)

-I am ***Md.
-Asaduzzaman***, Currently I am obtainig my undergraduate degree in Electronics & Communication Engineering from KUET,Bangladesh.
+I am **Md.
+Asaduzzaman**, Currently I am obtainig my undergraduate degree in Electronics & Communication Engineering from KUET,Bangladesh.

 ### Career Objective:
 To be a perceptive and self-developing Communication Engineer and Software Developer in the field of Electronics, Networking & Telecommunication sector and join in the well-established as well as reputed organization.

 ### About me:
 I have a great passion to work in reasearch field but didn't get any opportunity to work under any Reasearcher.
-I have done a course of Udemy in ML.
-I will be interested in working with ML & Communication sector.
+I have so much interest in the field of ML,DL.
+Currently I am looking for an intership in this field.

 ### Contact info: